zmyer/orbit/orbit-about-orbit.md

 ----------

-Orbit is a modern Java framework that makes it easier to build and maintain distributed, secure and scalable online services.
+Orbit is a modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.

 Orbit contains two primary components: